Improving the Reliability of Macroeconomic and Macrofiscal Forecasts

-- The workshop will serve as a platform for exchange of practices and participants will discuss existing approaches to forecasting and cooperation among ministries, central banks, statistical offices and international institutions, and discuss the needs for technical assistance to forecasting and data improvement.
+- The workshop served as a platform for exchange of practices and participants discussed existing approaches to forecasting and cooperation among ministries, central banks, statistical offices and international institutions; and the needs for technical assistance to forecasting and data improvement.

-During the event, we will address a range of crucial aspects linked to the following key areas:
+During the event, we addressed a range of crucial aspects linked to the following key areas:

 - Forecasting methodologies

 - Key institutional issues with respect to production of official forecasts that are used for budget planning

 The workshop has been designed for staff at i) ministries of finance or other government institutions producing macroeconomic forecasts for budgetary planning; ii) central banks forecasting departments iii) fiscal councils; iv) national statistical offices and statistical departments of central banks; and v) non-government institutes, as well as research and academic institutions producing macroeconomic forecasts.

 The workshop has been delivered in English, and highly interactive, providing practical and workable solutions elaborated through a mix of expert-based learning, hands-on operational experience, and systematic exchange of knowledge and regional experience; and mapping out the current state in represented countries, i.e. through a pre-event survey and in-class discussion.